Currently Accepting Applications for Spring 2024!

 The Rennie Center is partnering with the Department of Elementary and Secondary Education to convene panels of Massachusetts educators to review evidence on the quality of curricular materials and their alignment to Massachusetts learning standards.
 This work will lead to a series of reports that provide guidance to schools and districts as they select high-quality core curricular materials.
 Instructional materials can be an important lever for racial equity.
 CURATE is committed to using this process to help districts make critical shifts towards culturally responsive curriculum materials.

 How does CURATE work?

-The fellowship convenes over the course of one semester during the 2020-2021 school year.
-Fellows receive 9 hours of professional development on assessing evidence of curriculum quality and alignment.
-After the initial 3-hour orientation and 6-hour Saturday bootcamp, Fellows independently review, synthesize, and document evidence.
+CURATE convenes over the course of one semester during the 2021-2022 school year.
+Panelists receive 9 hours of professional development on assessing evidence of curriculum quality and alignment.
+After the initial 3-hour orientation and 6-hour Saturday institute, panelists independently review, synthesize, and document evidence.
 Panelists reconvene 4-6 times to collaboratively evaluate, calibrate, and rate curricular materials.
 By the end of the process, panel teams agree upon quality & alignment ratings for each curriculum.
 The work of the CURATE panels results in a series of brief, user-friendly reports to support Massachusetts educators in making more informed curriculum choices.

 - At least 3 years of teaching experience